6 Red Flags Your Birth Control Might Not Be Working For You

-The pill essentially replaces your sex hormones, so it’s not surprising if you’re losing that loving feeling.
+The pill essentially replaces your sex hormones, so it’s not surprising if you’re losing that loving feeling3.
 When you ovulate naturally without the pill, your body makes 50% of the testosterone you’ll have available that month, which is a big part of your sex drive.
 When you’re taking the pill, however, you don’t ovulate and you’re not making that testosterone.
 Testosterone is important because it initiates blood flow to your sex organs, which means more sensitivity and lubrication and therefore better orgasms.

 2. Headaches or migraines